Chapter in this post:

 There is always only one 3D model and one audio track for each point about which one is informed.
 This could have been made more child-friendly in order to appeal to more senses.

-If you compare the alldoro Lexi in the human body and facts about the Orboot Shifu, then you have to be aware that both products address different target groups.
-While the Orboot Shifu comes with a ball that doesn't deserve the name Globus Eigeltich, with the alldoro Lexi you actually get a really great globe.
-On the other hand, the app at the alldoro Lexi is more of a goodie that you get with the globe.
-The app is accordingly not very complex.
-In my opinion, the Orboot Shifu scores above all with the app, while the "globe" is rather small and has a rudimentary print.
+If you compare the Alldoro Lexi and Orboot Shifu, then you have to be aware that both products appeal to different target groups.
+While the Orboot Shifu comes with a ball that doesn't really deserve the name globe, the alldoro Lexi actually gives you a really great globe.
+But the app for the alldoro Lexi is more of a goodie that you get with the Globus.
+The app is correspondingly less complex.
+From my point of view, the Orboot Shifu scores particularly well with the app, while the “globe” is rather small and rudimentarily printed.

 I would like a mixture of alldoro Globus and Orboot App - but unfortunately that doesn't exist.
 After all, I have already received feedback from alldoro that my criticism has been forwarded to the app developer.
 So there is reason to hope that the app will still see improvements.